WMB6598/Git_Practice/README.md

-# Hello Git and GitHub
+# This is a practice repository for learning Git and Github
 -----------